Battle of the Giants (Fiji): Nature of tournament

 The top 10 district teams take part in the tournament.
 At present these teams are Ba F.C., Labasa F.C., Lautoka F.C., Nadi F.C., Nadroga, Nasinu, Navua, Rewa, Suva and Tavua.
 The teams are divided into two pools of five and each team plays all the other teams once, over three days.
 A win is worth three points, a draw one point and a loss no points.
 The top two teams in each pool qualify for the semi-finals, with the winner of each pool playing the runner-up of the other pool.
-The semi-finals and the final are played on the different days.
+The semi-finals and the final are played on different days.